sjc5/kiruna/README.md

 ### Edit normal CSS

 Now let's make sure your normal stylesheet is also working.
-Copy this into your `main.css` file:
+Copy this into your `./main.css` file:

 ```css
 h1 {